This article originally appeared on Noisey US.

 Plenty of people have come to Meek’s defense as well.
 The hip-hop community at large has been supporting the Philly rapper with #FreeMeek hashtags since the news of his sentencing got out on Monday.
 Last night during a performance in Dallas, JAY-Z stopped his show to drive home to the point that “He's 30 now, he's been on probation for 11 years.
 Fucking 11 years.
 Judge gave him two to four years because he got arrested for being on a bike and popping a fucking wheelie.”

 Here we are, in 2017, with this country’s “advancements” in civil rights constantly being thrown into our faces if, for nothing else, to shut up anyone who dares to point out the opposite.
 At the same time, a person like Meek Mill who, if he were white and not connected to hip-hop culture, would have likely been given the benefit of the doubt years ago can not get from out of the law’s oppressive reach.
 In last year’s documentary film 13th, New Jersey Senator Cory Booker said, “Right now, we now have more African-Americans under criminal supervision than all the slaves back in 1850s.”
 It’s one of the many sobering facts from the Ava Duvernay-directed film that covered how racism plays into mass incarceration in the United States.
-What was most heartbreaking about the film was coming away without an ounce of solace and realizing that much of the pain connected to the black American experience has gone unchanged.
+What was most heartbreaking about the film was coming away without an ounce of solace and realising that much of the pain connected to the black American experience has gone unchanged.
 Meek Mill’s current situation is part of that legacy.

 Follow Lawrence Burney on Twitter.